zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 We should tell to capybara to use the right `IP` instead of `localhost`, because here we have the browser and the server in two different containers.

-in the `environment/test.rb`, add these lines
+In the `environment/test.rb`, add these lines

 ```ruby
   net = Socket.ip_address_list.detect{|addr| addr.ipv4_private? }